nizardrou/BioSAILs-WMS/README.md

 The other benefit to this detailed level of logging is reproducible research, because BioSAILs logs absolutely everything including compute nodes, computational requirements, parameters, runtimes, exitcodes, inputs/outputs etc.

 Let's spend a few minutes familiarizing ourselves with all of the above before moving to the next excercise.

+## Exercise 2: Modifying an RNAseq workflow and running it

+For this exercise, we will be using an existing workflow called "rnaseq.yml" to run the quality trimmed reads through 4 step analysis workflow.

+There are a few things that we need to do in order to make this workflow work and these are:

+- Modify the YAML so that it can search in the output directory of the previous step where the quality trimmed reads exist (data/processed).
+- Instruct the YAML that the input is to be found in dedicated "sample" directories.
+- Create a couple of user defined global variables to capture the quality trimmed read1s and read2s for each sample.
+- Add the missing dependencies in the "local" rules such that no jobs start running before they are supposed to.
+For example, the second rule "samtools_view" should not run before the "hisat2" job completes (Hint: use the "deps:" special parameter).

+Once that is done, you can go ahead and submit the workflow similar to the previous step (using the biox command and the hpcrunner.pl command).

+After the analysis jobs complete, please look through the logs of the alignment step (hisat2), and find out what the overall alignment rates were for each sample.

+Solution to this exercise is found towards the end (look for the heading **SOLUTION Exercise 2**.

+## Exercise 3: Create your own workflow

+For this final exercise, you are starting from scratch (well almost).
+We have provided you with a basic BioSAILs YAML workflow template called "template_wf.yml" and it is up to you to create a workflow that does the following,

+- Take as input the reads that are found in the folder called "exercise3_reads".
+- Align the reads to the E coli genome that you used in Exercise 2 using BWA MEM.
+- Convert the BWA MEM SAM alignments to BAM using SAMtools.
+- Coordinate sort the BAM alignments using SAMtools.
+- Extract all the unaligned read pairs from the coordinate sorted BAM (using SAMtools), and output them to another file that is named "SAMPLE_name_unmapped.bam".
+- Index the coordinate sorted BAM using SAMtools.
+- Use BCFtools mpileup to generate a GVCF from the coordinate sorted BAM file [details on usage can be found here [https://samtools.github.io/bcftools/bcftools.html#mpileup]).

+**Hints:**
+- Make sure that the appropriate "module purge, module load" commands are used in each rule.
+- Make sure that the structure of the input FASTQ files and how sample names are defined matches the current setup in the "exercise3_reads" folder.
+- Make sure that your dependencies are set correctly.
+- Make sure that the inputs and outputs from one rule to the next are correct.
+- Make sure that the MEMORY and CPUs are set according to the resources that are required by each rule.
+- Remember, YOU CAN ALWAYS COPY THE WORKFLOW INTO THE LOCATION OF YOUR INPUT(s) TO AVOID DEFINING A PATH TO THE "indir" VARIABLE.

+Resources usage:
+- BWA MEM use 50GB and 12 CPUs.
+- SAMtools use 50GB and 24 CPUs.
+- BCFtools use 50GB and 24 CPUs.

+Once you have written your workflow, go ahead and run it through biox and hpcrunner.pl.

+Solution to this exercise can be found at the end under the heading **SOLUTION Exercise 3**.

+## Conclusion

+If you made it this far, congradulations!
+You can now start writting your own analysis workflows.
+I know we introduced many concepts during this tutorial, but being able to read papers and translate the methods into a production workflow can be fun and very rewarding.
+Once you have understood the basics of the structure, there are countless scenarios that you can apply this to.
+I have even used BioSAILs to organize my photo archive into Months/Seasons/Years.
+And remember, once you have a good template with a few rules, you can repurpose it again and again to suit new rules and methods.

+If you need any help or guidence in creating your own workflows, then don't hestitate to get in touch with us, we are more than happy to help!

+Thank you.

+The NYUAD Core Bioinformatics.

+## SOLUTION: Exercise 2

+## SOLUTION: Exercise 3